 - Conduct research field trips investigating digital scholarship and joint institutional research collaborations in the UK; and

-3. Develop joint grant proposals to submit to both American and Japanese foundations.
+- Develop and submit joint grant proposals to American, British and European foundations.

 I. Eligibility and Application Procedures